Vibrant-Media-Lab/RPi-Card-Scanner/README.md

 ## *To run the python script on boot*

-*There are many ways to execute run a script on boot, but the method I chose was by using autostart*
+*There are many methods of running a script on boot, but the method I chose leverages autostart*

 *If you need access to elements from the X Window System (e.g. you are making a graphical dashboard or game), then you will need to wait for the X server to finish initializing before running your code.
 One way to accomplish this is to use the `autostart` system.*